Christopher Histed: Public service for Parliament, City of London and pro-bono activity

 Histed serves as Past Master and is a liveryman of the Worshipful Company of Information Technologists, the 100th livery company of the City of London which received a royal charter in June 2010; he was Master of the Worshipful Company of Information Technologists for the year 2016 – 2017.
 He is a Freeman of the City of London, and a Liveryman of the Worshipful Company of Pewterers.

 In addition to his business activities, he has been a member of the Parliamentary IT Committee (PITCOM).
 His pro bono activities include providing guidance, consultancy and online services to charities and voluntary sector bodies.
 His pro-bono work has included projects for World Autism Awareness Day, the Royal Corps of Signals, Autistica, UK disability charity Radar Citizens Advice, the Parliamentary All Party Group on Autism, e-Skills UK, IT 4 Communities, National Autistic Society & others.

-Chris has been a Governor at Lilian Baylis Technology School in Lambeth, Trustee at The Vision Charity, has served in the Territorial Army, and served as a board director at the Association of Business Communicators.
+Chris has been a Governor at Lilian Baylis Technology School in Lambeth, Trustee at The Vision Charity, serves in the Army Reserves, and served as a board director at the Association of Business Communicators.

+In His Majesty King Charles’ 2024 Birthday Honours List and Operational Awards List for services to Defence, he was awarded a Four-star Commander Strategic Command Commendation.